Pfulcher26/Geppetto-/README.md

 ![UI for the user input](https://i.imgur.com/eKwra8s.png)

-The input is captured in state and then passed to a function called from the puppets API.
+The input is captured in state and then passed to an API request called from the puppets API.

 ![react function that captures the state and calls api middleware](https://i.imgur.com/Quuf7GO.png)